r-dube/pickingflowers/cnex.md

 Huawei gave the academician in Texas a $100,000 grant to procure equipment from CNEX.
 The academician initiated contact with CNEX but did not follow through.
 However, a different academician at the same university purchased two controllers from CNEX using the Huawei grant.
-The two Texas academicians knew each other, worked in the same general area of computer science, and had published research papers together.
+The two Texas academicians knew each other, worked in the same general area of computer science, and had conducted research together \[8\].

 Huawei cut a separate deal with Mao to create a project to reverse engineer CNEX's technology.
 Huawei paid Mao for this work and maintained frequent and sustained communication with Mao regarding the project.